2. MATERIAL ACCOUNTING POLICIES2.1 Statement of Compliance and basis of preparation

 The areas involving higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 38.

 b.
-Current versus non-current classification
+Current versus non current classification

 c.
 Foreign currencies

-The Company’s standalone financial statements are presented in INR, which is also the Company’s functional currency.
-The Company determines the functional currency and items included in the financial statements are measured using that functional currency.
+The Company's standalone financial statements are presented in INR, which is also the Company's functional currency.

-Transactions and balances
+(i) Transactions and balances

-qualifies for recognition.
+Transactions in foreign currencies are initially recorded by the Company at functional currency spot rates at the date the transaction first qualifies for recognition.
 However, for practical reasons, the Company uses average rate if the average approximates the actual rate at the date of the transaction.

 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency spot rates of exchange at the reporting date.